 When you reach day 18 you will definitely want to add water to the incubator to raise the humidity level.

-You can purchase an incubator that turns your eggs for you, but if you choose to turn them manually you will need to mark each side with an X and an O. This will help you keep track of which eggs have been turned and which have not.
+You can purchase an incubator that turns your eggs for you, but if you choose to turn them manually you will have to mark each side with an X and an O. This will help you keep track of which eggs have been turned and which have not.

 Turn the eggs at least 3 times each day, if not more.